Guidelines (Draft)

 Photo by Manuel Becker

-A good example are spots and why the spot uploader makes suggestions about possible duplicates.
-This alone took me weeks to think about, change my opinion a few times while always keeping in mind what would help me or you as a photographer/traveller the most in the future.
+A good example is spots and why the spot uploader makes suggestions about possible duplicates.
+This alone took me weeks to think about, and change my opinion a few times while always keeping in mind what would help me or you as a photographer/traveller the most in the future.

 So the question is: Should everybody own his own spots or should the data be combined into one spot?